nicholastickle/prompt-library/README.md

 Prompts are stored as Markdown files with **frontmatter metadata**, making them easy to version control and reuse.

+You can also start interactive chats with Claude directly from your terminal.

 ---

 ## Table of Contents